-- Royalty share, and
+Royalty share, and

-- Flat rate or “PFH.”
+Flat rate or “PFH.”

-For example, if the author makes $8 on every audiobook sale, I get $4 — every time one of their books is sold.
+For example, if the author makes $8 on every audiobook sale, I would get $4 each time one of their books is sold.

-For example, if my share is $4 per book and that one book sells 200 copies in a month, then that one book will make me $800 per month or, roughly $9600 each year.
+For example, if my share is $4 per book and the book sells 200 copies in a month, that one book would make me $800 per month or, roughly $9600 each year.

 Now let’s talk about flat rate or “PFH” audiobook deals.

-For example, if you were getting paid $100 per hour and the book ends up being 10 hours long, you would get a check for $1000 for the book.
+For example, if your rate is $100 per hour (PFH) and the book ends up being 10 hours of audio, you would get paid $1000 for the book.